 Become An Active Partner in Your Health Care.
 It Leads To Better Health.

-Improving your health starts with you.
-Funded by Columbus Medical Association and Columbus Public Health, this workshop gives you the tools you need to partner with your doctor by preparing for your visit, what to do while at your visit, and how to follow-up after your visit.
-Your instructor will guide you through a workbook of tools and local resources that coach you in:
+This workshop gives you the tools you need to partner with your doctor by preparing for your visit, what to do while at your visit, and how to follow-up after your visit.
+Learn more...

 Evaluation of the Local Office